Refine and Represent: Region-to-Object Representation Learning: Introduction

+Object-centric pretraining uses segmentation heuristics to localize objects and enforces representational invariance to the features corresponding to those objects.
+In particular, DetCon \cite{henaff2021efficient} presents a simple, state-of-the-art approach which uses static object masks, generated by an off-the-shelf segmentation heuristic, in order to train object-centric features.
+However, because object-centric pretraining methods rely on off-the-shelf segmentation masks that are fixed throughout pretraining, their performance is limited by the accuracy of their object prior.
+In this paper, we seek an object-centric pretraining approach that does not rely on heuristics to localize objects but can instead discover object-centric regions while learning to represent them.

+We present Region-To-Object representation learning (\ours): a framework that learns region-based and object-centric features by evolving predicted segmentation masks throughout pretraining and encouraging representational similarity for the features corresponding to the contents of the predicted mask. \ours uses a \textit{mask prediction module} to transform multiple small-scale image regions into larger object-centric regions using learned features.
+Over the course of pretraining, predicted masks are used to learn representations which in turn leads to more accurate, object-centric segmentations in future epochs (see \cref{fig:teaser}).
+This enables \ours to train object-centric features without relying on segmentation heuristics.

-Finally, we introduce a region-to-object curriculum, which gradually reduces the number of segments within predicted masks, in order to encourage region-level pretraining for small image regions early on and increasingly object-centric representation learning as pretraining progresses (see Figure \ref{fig:teaser}).
+Furthermore, we find that pretraining for dense prediction tasks benefits from both region-based and object-centric objectives at different stages of the pretraining process.
+Thus, we introduce a region-to-object curriculum, which gradually reduces the number of segments within predicted masks, in order to encourage region-level pretraining, corresponding to small image regions, early on and increasingly object-centric representation learning as pretraining progresses.
+This curriculum enables \ours to incorporate the strengths of region-based and object-centric pretraining as earlier epochs leverage a large number of image patches to train local features, as seen in region-based methods, and the later epochs train the object-centric features which are important for downstream tasks.

 We study \ours on a range of datasets and tasks, including object detection, instance segmentation, and semantic segmentation.
-Our contributions are summarized as follows:

-\begin{itemize}[leftmargin=*] \item We present \ours, which unifies region-based and object-centric instance discrimination pretraining by training an encoder to dynamically refine region-based segments into object-centric masks and then jointly learns representations of the contents within the mask.
+Our contributions are summarized as follows: \begin{itemize} \item We present \ours: a self-supervised pretraining method that learns region-based and object-centric representations by predicting a segmentation mask, using learned image features, and learning representations of the contents within the mask.

-\item We introduce a region-to-object pretraining curriculum for \ours that begins by training local features corresponding to simple image regions, e.g. adjacent pixels sharing similar color values, and gradually progresses to learn object centric features.
+\item We introduce a region-to-object pretraining curriculum for \ours that begins by training local features corresponding to simple image regions, \eg adjacent pixels sharing similar color values, and gradually progresses to learn object-centric features.